coding-kitties/istio-ambient-service-mesh-tutorial/README.md

    kubectl exec deploy/sleep -- curl -s http://productpage:9080/
    ```

-4. Go back to your graph dashboard and see the traffic flow similiar to the picture below:
+4. Go back to your graph dashboard and see the traffic flow.